Skip to main content Skip to secondary navigation

 In addition to fulfilling the fellowship position over the summer, all fellows will also need to complete the following:

-• Take a one-unit workshop spring course, 'Energy Policy in California and the West' taught by Sally BensonBruce Cain, and Felicia Marcus that will provide an in-depth analysis of the role of California state agencies, the Western Interstate Energy Board, and the Western Electricity Coordinating Council in driving energy policy development, technology innovation, and market structures.
+• Take a one-unit workshop spring course, 'Energy Policy in California and the West' that will provide an in-depth analysis of the role of California state agencies, the Western Interstate Energy Board, and the Western Electricity Coordinating Council in driving energy policy development, technology innovation, and market structures.
 Course number is CEE 263G / POLISCI 73 / PUBLPOL 73 / ENERGY 73Schedule: Wednesdays from 1:30-2:50pm.
 Please note: You can only enroll in the course after getting approved for the fellowship and receiving a permission number.

 • Submit all required online forms and paperwork.

-• Meet with your agency mentor at least once.
+• Meet with your host organization mentor at least once.

 • Submit a blog post(s).

-• Schedule and host an agency lunch or similar activity.
+• Schedule a host organization lunch or similar activity.

-• Submit a final report and presentation, complete a program evaluation, and correspond with donor(s) as requested by program staff.
+• Submit a final work-related deliverable, complete a program evaluation, and correspond with donor(s) as requested by program staff.

-• Participate in at least one outreach activity to share your experiences and help publicize the program.
+• Participate in at least one outreach activity to share your experience and help publicize the program.

 Housing & Travel